 A student-athlete needs to build up their online profiles in order to display their talent to the coaches.
 Creating an online recruiting profile that coaches can easily search and assess has now become critical for the recruitment process.
 For this, the students need to get more active on social media and online platforms.
 They need to update their online profiles with essential information.

-Updates like highlight and training videos are a great way to impress coaches.
+Updates like highlights and training videos are a great way to impress coaches.
 Apart from that, information that legitimizes your credibility like GPA scores and high school transcript is also pivotal.
 Additional information that the coaches might consider is player performance stats, previous team accomplishments, trophies, or medals.